marsfan/xortool-rs/README.md

 ## Versioning Plans

-Version 1.0 will execute the test script from the original xortool and produce the same output, and the code will be visibly similar to the original tools Python source
+Version 1.0 executes the test script from the original xortool and produces the same output, and the code will be visibly similar to the original tools Python source

 All later versions will focus on re-writing the code to better leverage